marian-chen/marian-chen.github.io/_projects/finding-higgs-boson.md

 cover everything done in the project.
 For more information on the project implementations, visit the GitHub repository linked above.

+Here are some keypoint of the project:

+- Higgs Boson Classification
+- Ridge Regression
+- Ridge Logistic Regression
+- Kernels
+- Accelerated Gradient Descent with Restart

+The main finding from this project is that basic methods like linear or logistic regression can still be used to create a powerful non-linear model for binary classification using kernel methods.
+This simple approach can compete with more sophisticated models like neural networks and random forests while being much simpler to implement and understand.

 {% pdf "/assets/pdf/ml_epfl_project_1.pdf" height=1030px no_link %}